CoinFabrik/geppetto/README.md

 4. **Environment Setup**

-    Copy `.configuration/.env.example` into a new `.configuration/.env`, and adjust the environment variables accordingly:
+    Copy `config/.env.example` into a new `config/.env`, and adjust the environment variables accordingly:

     - `SLACK_BOT_TOKEN`: Your Slack bot token (This is the Bot User OAuth Token, it should start with 'xoxb').
     - `SLACK_APP_TOKEN`: Your Slack application token (This is the App-Level Token, it should start with 'xapp').
     - `OPENAI_API_KEY`: Your OpenAI API key.
     - `SIGNING_SECRET`: Your Signing secret to verify Slack requests (from your Slack App Credentials).
-    - `DALLE_MODEL`: The OpenAI DALL-E-3 model.
+    - `DALLE_MODEL`: The OpenAI DALL-E model.
-    - `CHATGPT_MODEL`: The OpenAI ChatGPT-4 model.
+    - `CHATGPT_MODEL`: The OpenAI ChatGPT model.
     - `GEMINI_MODEL`: The Gemini model.
     - `GOOGLE_API_KEY`: The Google Gemini API key.
     - `CLAUDE_MODEL`: The Claude model.